department-of-veterans-affairs/vagov-content/pages/records/discharge-documents.md

 | DD 257MC | General Discharge Certificate   |
 | DD 257N  | General Discharge Certificate   |

-####  Documents that must show active duty service dates
+####  Documents that must show active-duty service dates

 | Form     | Title                           |
 |----------|---------------------------------|
 | Bureau of Investigation No. 213	Discharge from U. S. Naval Reserve Force  | Honorable Discharge Certificate |

-#### Documents that must show previous active Federal service for something other than training, or a minimum of 20 years total service (for pay)
+#### Documents that must show previous active federal service for something other than training, or a minimum of 20 years total service (for pay)

 | Form     | Title                           |
 |----------|---------------------------------|